kfir252/GradesSystem/README.md

 ## 📊 Usage
 1. Import Grades: Load student grade data using provided sample files or your own structured files.
 2. Calculate Metrics: Use the UI to compute averages, medians, and other statistics.
-3. Generate Reports: View detailed performance summaries for each student or group.
+3. Edit Reports: change grades with ease, and save your changes.

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.